Nutrition and Dietetics MS

 Total Credits 63

-Nutrition Sciences Faculty
+Nutrition and Dietetics MS Faculty

-Nyree Dardarian, MS, RD, LDN, CSSD, FAND (East Tennessee State University) Director, Center for Nutrition & Performance.
+Nyree Dardarian, EdD, MS, RD, LDN, CSSD, FAND (East Tennessee State University) Director, Center for Nutrition & Performance.
 Clinical Assistant Professor.
-Energy expenditure; sports nutrition
+Energy expenditure; sports nutrition.

 Jonathan Deutsch, PhD (New York University).
 Professor.
 Social and cultural aspects of food, culinary education, culinary improvisation, recipe and product development; food sustainability.

 RoseAnn DiMaria-Ghalili, PhD, MSN, BSN, CNSC (New York University, School of Education, Division of Nursing).
-Associate Professor.
+Professor.
 Nutrition and surgical recovery to improve the care of older adults undergoing surgery; nutrition assessment, inflammation, and health outcomes.

-Beth L. Leonberg, MS, MA, RDN, CSP, FAND, LDN (Drexel University) Director, Didactic Program in Dietetics .
+Beth L. Leonberg, DHSc, MS, MA, RDN, CSP, FAND, LDN (Drexel University) Director, Didactic Program in Dietetics .
 Associate Clinical Professor.
 Pediatric nutrition.

 Brandy-Joe Milliron, PhD (Arizona State University).
 Associate Professor.
 The development and evaluation of modifications in the natural environment to promote healthier living; farm to table school initiatives